kragen/dernocua/text/c-stack-bytecode.md

 There’s a nonlinear benefit to this kind of thing, too: the functionality of software comes more from interactions among the components than from individual components.
-If you can fit 6000 lines of code into your Arduino, there are four times as many potential interactions as if you can only fit 3000 lines of code in.
+If you can fit 12000 lines of code into your Arduino, there are nine times as many potential pairwise interactions as if you can only fit 4000 lines of code in.
+At least potentially, it's an order-of-magnitude increase in system functionality.

+### To facilitate programmability ###

 So, the primary objective is to fit more functionality into less memory.
-But a secondary objective is to add in-application programmability to one-time-programmable devices like the PMS150C, and make in-application programmability easier for Harvard-architecture devices like the AVR and the GD32VF, which can’t execute native code from RAM.
+But a secondary objective is to improve “in-application programmability” (that is, reprogrammability without popping the microcontroller out of its ciruit and into a PROM burner) and thus flexibility.

+Such a bytecode can help overcome several different obstacles to in-application programmability.

+One-time-programmable devices like the PMS150C can only have code burned into them once; any further changes requires either making that code do different things based on what’s in RAM, or replacing the chip with a fresh, unburned chip (3.18¢ according to file `minimal-cost-computer.md` in Derctuo — but taking advantage of that potentially involves desoldering and/or waiting for a package in the mail).
+It has 1024 words of PROM but only 64 bytes of RAM, but like the AVR and the GD32VF, it’s a Harvard-architecture device, so it can’t execute native code from RAM.
+Only some kind of interpreter can make it programmable.

+Moreover, RAM is often small, but loading code into RAM is easier than loading code into program memory, when that is possible at all.
+The PMS150C’s 64 bytes of RAM is enough for about 15 or 20 lines of C using a compact bytecode, but would be only about 5 lines of C using native code.
+(And in practice you probably only have about 48 of those bytes, since you need a few for stack and variables.)
+The 82¢ ATTiny1614 I mentioned earlier has 16384 bytes of Flash but only 2048 bytes of RAM; 2048 bytes is enough for 500—800 lines of C.

+Finally, compiling to bytecode can be considerably easier than compiling to native code, which makes it more feasible to include a compiler in the device itself.
+Its input format doesn’t necessarily have to be C; it might be something like ladder logic, scientific-calculator formulas, or keyboard macros.

 How?
 ----